 Uber is not new, of course.
 It’s been around the United States for years.
 But as the company has grown, its reach has expanded.
 Uber is now in over 488 cities around the world.
 What this means for the traveler is that it’s now easier than ever to get around a new city.

 Your transport options have widened, and as long as you have an internet connection and the app, you can essentially get to where ever you want to go.
 And for women especially, using Uber abroad can be a much safer option for local transportation.

-I use Uber from time to time when I am getting around Seattle, and have also used it on my travels in Milwaukee, DC, Las Vegas, and even New York City.
-But we especially love using Uber overseas.
+The benefits of using Uber, especially using Uber overseas, is the convenience.
 I’ve used it in Johannesburg, in South Africa, and when my family and I were in Delhi and Mumbai last summer.